jonhoo/simio/README.md

 simio [renderer](src/renderer/src/renderer/).
 The `-s` option specifies the time delay between each step of the simulation, and allows speeding up or slowing down the visualization.

+The simulator's `STDOUT` will contain anything printed inside the running automaton instances, while `STDERR` will contain messages from the simulator.